New Christmas Traditions That Could Last for Generations

 You would be very surprised to learn that even the very youngest of children will want to help prepare for the Holidays.
 And by letting them join in the fun and excitement, they will feel that it really is more than the presents under the tree.

-Have the kids help with the baking for the dinner or for gifts that you might be giving.
+Have the kids help with the cooking for the dinner or help making gifts that you might be giving.
+And let them help with the baking.
 They can stir things, mix things, help measure out flour and sugar.
-So what if they get a little flour on the floor or drop an egg or two, it's kinda nice when they can say "I helped" when you hand the gift over or offer the dish at a party.
+So what if they get a little flour on the floor or drop an egg or two, it's kind of nice when they can say "I helped" when you hand the gift over or offer the dish at a party.
 And they get to feel like they really are a part of the celebration.

 Let the kids help with choosing gifts for their relatives.
 They may not be real good at it, but you can show them two or three items and let them help choose which one of them to give.
 Maybe you can give the kids a chore each day to help prepare for the celebration.
 Dusting, vacuuming, straightening up and wiping things down are all things that the kids can do on their own or help you to do.
 Even if it is something as simple as taking a damp cloth and wiping down the bottom cabinet door.
 They don't have to do a bang-up job, they just have to try.
 With the effort comes the rewards of "I helped" when family and friends arrive.
 Have the camera ready because those smiling faces will be beaming with pride when those words are uttered.